-So if you’re looking for garden screens and garden screening ideas – you’re in the right place.
+So if you’re looking for ideas for garden screening and privacy – you’re in the right place!
 Start enjoying your shed or outdoor living space without the hassle of people peering over your fence or walking up to your door.

-Check out our ultimate list of fun and affordable garden screening ideas to make sure no one ever bothers you again!
+Check out our ultimate list of best and effective garden privacy ideas to make sure no one ever bothers you again!

 Gazebos are ideal for larger lawns and party areas.
 Screen yourself from bad weather, or opt for a model with draw across curtains for a place to nap in the afternoon!

-Create a living wall in your garden with wall-mounted planters.
-This natural screening idea works great on the front of a side entrance.
+One of the best garden privacy ideas out there is creating a living wall with wall-mounted planters.
+This natural choice for garden screening idea works great on the front of a side entrance.

 5. Metal screening

-Build a screen that offers total privacy but plenty of style and lighting with laser cut metal screens.
+Build a screen that offers a total sense of seclusion but plenty of style and lighting with laser cut metal screens.
 Then simply top it off with some rattan garden furniture, like in the picture below.

 6. Horizontal wooden screening

 Horizontal wooden screens create a nice partition, at the same time giving your climbers strong support to hold on to.
 Timber screening also ties in naturally with decking.